Throwing the Towel In?

 Your notice period is a fundamental part of a smooth resignation process.
 When working your notice period, don’t fall into the trap of becoming demotivated or carefree – your reference still hangs in the balance, and a good handover will set you in good stead.

 It may help to keep notes and organise your workload, ready for your successor.
 Show that you are still as dedicated to the company as you always were.
 You’ll be glad that you did.

-Your last day with the company will probably be a more relaxed, tying up loose ends process.
+Your last day with the company will probably be a more relaxed, tying up loose ends, eating doughnuts and sharing memories of Christmas do's gone by.
 If you’ve been the great employee you think you have, your colleagues may even do the ‘whip around’ for a nice send-off present!
 (Don’t feel obliged to make a speech – others still have work to do!)

 You may be asked to attend an exit interview with your line manager – this helps the company gather feedback, and any useful information to pass on to your successor.
 Be positive throughout, and resist any temptation to criticise colleagues – it’s unprofessional, and risky – you may end up working with them again in the future!